marian-code/wikipedia-music-tags/docs/api_gui.rst

 =========================

 .. warning::
-    This file describes wiki_music API reference.
-Beware, some things might not be up to date and all is subject to change since we are still in early development stage.
+    Documentation is stil under construction some things might not be up to date.

 gui_lib.qt_importer
 -------------------